Columbus Carrying a Concealed Weapon Lawyer

 - Argue your case in court, if necessary

-Do you want to have an experienced criminal defense lawyer from Koenig & Owen, LLC, help you fight back against your gun charge?
+Do you want to have an experienced criminal defense lawyer from James D. Owen, LLC, help you fight back against your gun charge?
 If so, please do not hesitate to give us a call and schedule a free initial consultation at our law office in Columbus, Ohio.
 Our law firm knows how to handle cases like these, and is ready to go to battle for you.

 Understanding Ohio’s Concealed Carry Laws